arangodb/arangodb/Documentation/Books/Manual/Administration/Encryption/README.md

 Limitations
 ===========

-Encryption feature has two limitations that are:
+Encryption feature has the following limitations:
 - Encrypting a single collection is not supported, this means that all the databases are encrypted.
 - Database cannot be encrypted at runtime.
 - The Encryption feature requires the RocksDB storage engine.